How to Print JAMB 2025 UTME Mop-up Examination Slip

-The Joint Admissions and Matriculation Board (JAMB) has enabled the portal for candidates eligible for the mop-up examination to print their exam slip.
+The Joint Admissions and Matriculation Board (JAMB) has enabled the portal for the reprinting of the JAMB 2025 UTME mop-up examination slip.

 The printing of the mop-up notification slip is compulsory for all mop-up candidates, as it enables them to know the venue, date, session and time of their examination.